What You Need to Know About Navy Enlisted Ratings

 NC - Navy Counselor is a position not open to entry-level enlisted personnel since it requires a thorough understanding of the Navy and how it works.
 In this rating, among other duties, sailors will interview personnel, prepare and deliver talks, establish and maintain liaison with local media and recruit civilian personnel into the Navy.

 PS - Personnel Specialists are like the human resources coordinators for the Navy, providing enlisted personnel with information and counseling about Navy occupations, education and job training, requirements for promotion, and rights and benefits.

-YN - Yeoman (Administration) are responsible for a variety of personnel administration tasks, such as maintaining records and official publications, and performing administrative functions for legal proceedings, such as preparing briefs and other documentation.
+YN - Yeomen (Administration) are responsible for a variety of personnel administration tasks, such as maintaining records and official publications, and performing administrative functions for legal proceedings, such as preparing briefs and other documentation.

 Navy's Aviation Community